Just behind your garage door lies a secret biker’s world that’s more fun than you could ever believe.

 But I do like to step into his secret biker’s world now and then.

 Usually, I bring beer.

-I’ll pull up a milk crate to sit on (naturally I have my own cushion), pick up a clean piece of rag, and start polishing.
+I’ll pull up a milk crate to sit on (yep, that’s the one with the Triumph cushion), pick up a clean piece of rag, and start polishing.

 We chat and laugh and drink beer while we make the bikes safer and prettier.

-I never dreamed an afternoon in the Biker Bat Cave could be so much fun.
+I never dreamed an afternoon in a motorbike garage could be so much fun.